Requirements-MFA-in-Film-and-Television-Directing

 1. Script Approval

-The thesis committee must approve a student's thesis screenplay before admission will be granted to FILM 501.
-The thesis committees will notify the instructor of FILM 501 of approved students.
+The thesis advisor must approve a student's thesis screenplay before admission will be granted to FILM 501 and POST 482.
+The thesis advisor will notify the instructors of FILM 501 and POST 482 of approved students.

 2. Principal Photography

-MFA students should complete principal photography prior to taking POST 500.
-Only instructor approval (not thesis committee approval) is necessary to register for this class.
+Successful completion of FILM 501 and POST 482 with a C- or higher is required for permission to film in the summer between years two and three.
+MFA students should complete principal photography prior to taking POST 500 in the fall of year three.
+Instructor approval is necessary to register for this class.
 If the instructor deems the student not ready to register for POST 500, the student must wait until the class is offered again, and must again seek instructor approval to register.

 3. Picture Lock

 MFA students must edit and picture lock their films prior to taking POST 520 and POST 580.
-Thesis committees will notify the instructors of POST 520 and POST 580 of approved students, and the instructors will grant approval to register.
-If the thesis committee deems the student not ready to register for POST 520 and POST 580, the student must wait until the classes are offered again, and must again seek committee approval to register.
+Thesis advisors in collaboration with the instructor of POST 500 will notify the instructors of POST 520 and POST 580 of approved students, and the instructors will grant approval to register.
+If the student is deemed not ready to register for POST 520 and POST 580, the student must wait until the classes are offered again, and must again seek MFA in Film and Television Committee approval to register.

 4. Final Thesis Delivery, Screening and Defense

-MFA students will deliver their finished projects their thesis committees for exhibition at a culminating screening of all thesis films.
-After the screening, students will schedule a formal defense of their thesis films.
+MFA students will deliver their finished projects their thesis committees for a formal thesis defense scheduled by the MFA in Film and Television Committee.
 If the film passes and upon completion of the required 96/100 credits of coursework, the student will be awarded an MFA.
 If the film does not pass, the student may revise it and re-defend.
 If the film does not pass again, the student will be dismissed from the MFA program.
 Students in good academic standing may choose to complete an MS in Film and Television.

 Film 701 Thesis Continuation

-This zero-credit course is for students who do not continue with the thesis classes as scheduled.
-A student's MFA thesis committee chair may enroll a student in FILM 701 a maximum of six times.
+FILM 701 Thesis Continuation is a zero-credit course for students actively working to finish their thesis projects.
+Enrolling in 701 requires student to declare goals for the quarter with regard to finishing their thesis along with a detailed schedule.
+Students who do not meet these goals may not be eligible to enroll in another 701 until those goals are met.
+A student must apply for FILM 701 each quarter to the MFA in Film and Television Committee.
+If approved, the MFA thesis advisor will enroll a student in FILM 701.
+Students can enroll in FILM 701 a maximum of six times.
 Failure to enroll in a course for three straight quarters will lead to a student becoming inactive at the university, and will require the student to reapply to the program should they wish to finish their degree.
 Re-admission cannot be guaranteed, and the student will be subject to follow the curriculum in place when they return.

 Time Limit to Finish Degree